 I will be spending the majority of the nights in a tent, and hoping to use accommodation once a week to get a proper shower, to wash clothes etc.

-I have already successfully hiked this trail in 2016, so that will be a huge benefit.
+I have already successfully hiked this trail in both 2016 and 2019, so that will be a huge benefit.

 Cicerone GR11 Guide Book Description